MobinAkhter/Herb-Mate/README.md

 # Herb Mate
+Note for MLH Fellowship: This is the project I shared.
+Made a mistake by changing name of the repo, reverting back, hoping for the link to work again.
 Welcome to "Herb Mate" – your digital herbal companion that simplifies your search for natural remedies.
 Our user-friendly app offers a seamless navigation experience, allowing you to quickly find herbal solutions for a variety of conditions with just a few taps.

 ## Key Features